Meet the Team

 Jo qualified as a Social Worker in 1999.
 She has worked in social care for 35 years and has extensive experience in managing adult and children’s homes.
 She has also been a volunteer advocate.
 Throughout her career she has always had a passion for supporting people with learning disabilities and continues this at the Carers Centre where she leads on aspects of support.
 Since joining the Carers Centre Jo has provided support to over 100 adult carers and maintains a caseload to develop best practice within the team.
-Jo is responsible for leading the team to deliver a quality service using a person centred approach and capturing the outcomes to demonstrate to our funders the value and impact our service provides.
+Jo is responsible for developing and promoting practice using a person centred approach and is the practice educator for student social workers in partnership with York University.

 Jo is also the safeguarding lead for the Carers Centre and often deals with a range of complex cases.